OctopusDeploy/OctoProduct/chapter2/chapter2.md

 ### What can we test during deployment?

-Tests that require a real application or a complete application stack to be accessible are ideal candidates to be included in a deployment process.
+Tests that require a live application or application stack to be accessible are ideal candidates to be included in a deployment process.

 Smoke tests are quick tests designed to ensure that applications and services have deployed correctly.
 Smoke tests implement the minimum interaction required to ensure services are responding.
 Some examples include: